bruceravel/demeter/documentation/Athena/forward.rst

    like this.

 .. versionadded:: 1.2.3
    Features that have been recently added to :demeter:`athena` are indicated like this if they have not yet been properly documented.
+   Usually this is because I have been too lazy to make screenshots.

 :mark:`lightning,.` This symbol indicates a section describing one of :demeter:`athena`'s features that I consider especially